 Design Your Narrative

-Whenever somebody first sees your profile, the person will instantly make a decision on whether to continue reading – or to keep moving to another profile – and that person is most likely a competitor of yours.
+Whenever somebody first sees your profile, that person will instantly make a decision based on your bio on whether to continue reading – or to keep moving to another profile – which most likely belongs to a competitor of yours.
 Because of this, it is important for you to focus on getting your profile optimized so that it stands out.
+Take a look at some Standout Professional Bio Examples so that you have an idea on where to start when writing your bio.

 The major problem faced by many people is they simply throw something together quickly or just upload their resume.
 That results in their profile being unimpressive and unfocused.
 However, you are in the unique position of knowing where you stand, knowing how you got here, and focusing on where you want to go next.